jarmokivekas/tuamk-thesis/doc/main.md

 Alternatively, the data can be stored in a more compact way using Python's native pickle storage or compressed text files.
 This is for collecting data over long periods of time without being constrained as much by storage space limitations.
-The redundant representation of the data makes compressible, with compressed files being commonly 1/5 of the original size.
+The redundant representation of the data makes it compressible, with compressed files being commonly 1/5 of the original size.

 <!--  CAN IT, THOUGH? -->